jkeohan/rctr-9-8-20/w01d01/orientation.md

 ## Tardiness

 If you arrive after class starts, you are late and will accrue one late arrival.
 If you leave before class ends, you will accrue one early departure.

  Three late arrivals or early departures = 1 absence.

+Any training missed is your responsibility to make up.

 ## Complete Homework Assignments on Time

-Assignments are due on the date/time indicated on the assignment.
+HW assignments are due the following Tuesday after they have been assigned.
 They will be graded by the IA/TAs about a week after submission.
 If the IA/TA extends to you a chance to re-submit the assignment after feedback, you will have 3 business days to do so.

 You may have up to a three-day grace period period for extenuating circumstances (see above) if you get approval before the due date.